3 min to complete

 In the relational database world, we would use a Join statement.
-That is, we would combine rows from two different tables, using a related field, usually ID to get the information.
+We would combine rows from two different tables, using a related field, usually, ID, to get the information.

-One option would be to do a client-side Join.
-This is not recommended as it is very slow and essentially requires iterating through all the information.
+One option would be to do a client-side Join, and this is not recommended as it is very slow and requires iterating through all the information.

 A better option is to denormalize.

 Note: Another option is to use Materialized Views.
-In essence, Materialized Views builds a new table with the indexed column as a partition key, and a user-chosen subset of columns as values.
-Instead of manually creating additional tables or “views” with the same data, this feature enables the Scylla server to do it automatically, safely and efficiently.
-In other words, the application just updates the base table, and the additional materialized-view tables gets updated automatically as needed.
+Materialized Views essentially build a new table with the indexed column as a partition key and a user-chosen subset of columns as values.
+Instead of manually creating additional tables or “views” with the same data, this feature enables the Scylla server to do it automatically, safely, and efficiently.
+In other words, the application updates the base table, and the additional materialized-view tables gets updated automatically as needed.

-Denormalization means that we create a new table, with duplicate data, in order to answer specific queries which we would perform with Join in the relational world.
+Denormalization means creating a new table with duplicate data to answer specific queries, which we would perform with Join in the relational world.
 You can think about this, as performing Join on write.
-When writing the data we duplicate it.
+When writing the data, we duplicate it.
 Since writes are fast, we don’t pay a hefty price for this.
 Then, when we want to perform the read, we have the data right there waiting for us.